Free information session on parenting after separation

 They give parents an opportunity to deal with their break-up and prepare questions for the person who will help them settle the details of their separation, whether as part of the family mediation process or during a court hearing.

-Each session is conducted by two experienced mediators, one working in the field of law and one in the psychological field.
+Each session is conducted remotely by two experienced mediators, one working in the field of law and one in the psychosocial field.
 It focuses in particular on:

 - the consequences of the break-up on members of the family: psychological shock caused by separation, needs and reactions of children, communications with the other parent, etc. (90 minutes);